Aly & AJ "Distraught" After Tour Bus "Caught in Crossfire" of Sacramento Shooting - E! Online

 "Thank you for everyone reaching out," they continued.
 "A reminder to keep your loved ones extra close today.
 We have to do something about gun violence in this country."

 E!
-News has reached out to Aly & AJ's reps for comment but has yet to hear back.
+News has reached out to Aly & AJ's reps but has not received additional comment.

 According to an April 3 release shared by the Sacramento Police Department, "officers responded to the sounds of shots fired in the area of 10th Street and K Street" at approximately 2:00 a.m. on April 3.
 Upon arriving at the scene, the release continued, police found "a large group of individuals as well as multiple gunshot victims."
 Officers proceeded to perform life-saving measures on multiple people.
 According to the release, six people were pronounced dead at the scene, and police found 12 other individuals "with varying degrees of injuries."